jarodra/spotify-auto-discovery/README.md

 Also add the desired user name and ID

-    SPOTIFY_USER=""<br>
-    DISCOVER_WEEKLY_ID=""<br>

-## First use
-When firstly used it will prompt to ask for the auth token.
-Might fail on first use due token synchronizations.
-Paste the opened URL (**to be improved adding the token in the env variables**)

-    Enter the URL you were redirected to:
+    SPOTIFY_USER=""
+    DISCOVER_WEEKLY_ID=""

-## Following uses
+## Uses
-Call the program and will autostart.
+Call the program and will autostart the token auth.
 It will possibly fails due token expiration.
 In this case will be prompted.

     python main.py